 Westhaven Park Phase IIB is the second phase of the Hope VI redevelopment of the former CHA Henry Homes housing project.
 The 7.23 acre development includes the demolition of existing CHA buildings, the construction of new infrastructure and the construction of low-rise residential units.
 The development plan calls for creating a mixed-income development comprising 127…Read More

-In 2001, the Chicago Housing Authority completed the first phase of redevelopment at Henry Horner Homes.
+In 1996 the Chicago Housing Authority completed the first phase of redevelopment at Henry Horner Homes.
 In Phase I of the redevelopment, 466 units of Horner public housing were demolished and 461 units of public housing were built.
-Of these units, 200 were constructed on the site of the former “Superblock” where the Horner Extension…Read More
+Of these units, 200 were constructed on the site of the former “Superblock” where the Horner Extension high-rises…Read More